 The Sharks Species Group indicated that the porbeagle assessment also had problems with limited data, particularly in the southeastern Atlantic region.
-The Sailfish assessment reported on the excellent support from the Secretariat during the workshop.
-It also reported on the diminishing participation of scientists from Contracting Parties with major billfish fisheries which resulted in the loss of valuable information for the assessment process.
-The Sub-Committee noted this trend not only in the Sailfish assessment but also in the Seabird and Swordfish assessments, and recommended that Contracting Parties ensure full participation of National scientists during assessment and inter-sessional meetings.
+The sailfish assessment reported on the excellent support from the Secretariat during the workshop.
+The diminishing participation of scientists from Contracting Parties with major billfish fisheries which resulted in the loss of valuable information for the assessment process was also reported.
+The Sub-Committee noted this trend not only in the sailfish assessment but also in the seabird and swordfish assessments, and recommended that Contracting Parties ensure full participation of national scientists during assessment and inter-sessional meetings.
 This is especially important since the time-series history of catch/effort information used in assessments is frequently only available to National scientists attending the assessment, since the data are considered confidential.
 The Swordfish Species Group reported that a large proportion of the 2008 catch was available and was used during the assessment meeting.
-The swordfish Working Group also noted the absence of scientists from major fishery Contracting Parties.
+The swordfish Species Group also noted the absence of scientists from major fishery Contracting Parties.